-Allow some time for the exercise ball to get to room temperature because, if the material is too hot or cold, it will affect how well it inflates.
+- Allow some time for the exercise ball to get to room temperature, because if the material is too hot or cold, it'll affect how well it inflates.

-Determine the maximum diameter of the ball by reading the manufacturer's instructions.
+- Determine the maximum diameter of the ball by reading the manufacturer's instructions (or see below for an example chart).
 Then make a mark on the wall at the suggested height for the inflated ball, so you can compare and will know when you are finished inflating.
-Exercise balls are filled according to size and not air pressure.

-Insert the plug in the ball and measure it against the mark you made on the wall, when the ball seems fully inflated.
-This will help to ensure it is at the proper size.
+- Insert the plug in the ball and measure it against the mark you made on the wall, when the ball seems fully inflated.
+This will help to ensure it's reached the proper size.
 If the ball is too full or not full enough, it can damage the ball and affect the quality of your exercise.